Van Asch College: History

 On 29 November 1877, the New Zealand House of Representatives enacted the Education Act 1877, which provided for free primary education for all children aged between 5 and 15 in New Zealand from 1 January 1878.
-Education was compulsory for non-Maori children between 7 and 13 but exceptions could be made for sickness or infirmity and children could be expelled for disruptive behaviour.
+Education was compulsory for non-Māori children between 7 and 13 but exceptions could be made for sickness or infirmity and children could be expelled for disruptive behaviour.